-A detailed report for Dr. Kozinn’s Anterior Total Hip Replacement Recovery patients in Scottsdale.
+A detailed report for Dr. Kozinn’s Anterior Hip Replacement Recovery patients in Scottsdale.

 Ok- so now you know you will need a hip replacement for that bone-on-bone grinding and pain in your hip.
-The good news is you are likely a good candidate for the “new” direct anterior approach , which in my hands has been an amazing advance in technology and fast recovery from hip replacement surgery.
-Only a few surgeons in Arizona are skilled in this technique, and most orthopedists are still offering the “older” posterior approach which cuts through many posterior muscles to get to the hip joint.
+The good news is you are likely a good candidate for the direct anterior approach , which uses some new technology to help foster a faster recovery from hip replacement surgery.
+Surgeons in Arizona are becoming more skilled in this technique, and most orthopedists still offer the posterior approach which must cut through many posterior muscles to get to the hip joint.

 My first “real live patient” Anterior hip was done in “an easier” patient – typically tall, thin people.
 Thinner patients are easier because no muscle is cut, therefore we retract the muscles temporarily out of the way.
 Women tend to be easier because they have smaller, and more slender muscles in the thigh. ( BTW: I have now done an male ex-power lifter with huge muscular thighs, as well as some ex pro and college footballers – so there has been significant expansion of the procedure in my hands to “harder” cases.
 There are still some patients that are so large, that the difficulty sways me to recommend the old posterior approach as a safer option, even though it does cut much more muscle and has a slower recovery.
 The remaining reason to do a posterior hip, is unusual pathology, such as congenital deformities and post-traumatic deformities.
 If there is a significant acetabular defect, and bone grafting will be needed, that is another reason NOT to use the anterior approach, which yields a smaller view of the operative field.